 - Select Amazon Drive to open the Device Settings menu.

-- Select Unregister Device.
+- Select Unregister Device at the bottom.

 - Confirm that you would like to unregister the device by typing in your Mylio password.